alpacahq/alpaca-ts/README.md

-> **WARNING** This project is brand-new!
-Only a few days old.
-Give me some time
+> **WARNING** This project is brand-new, only a few days old.
+Everything should be working but there may be bugs.
-> to make it production-ready.

 # alpaca-trade-api-ts